Looking for Alcohol Server Certification? Here’s How To Get Yours Today

 5. Renewal and Recertification Requirements

 Depending on the state, certifications may need renewal every two to three years.
-However, many servers are unaware of this until their license is about to expire.
+However, many servers are unaware of this until theirs is about to expire.

 Solution: Many programs offer email reminders for renewal dates.
 Scheduling renewal reminders or choosing programs with automatic renewal alerts can help servers stay compliant.